-Vitamin D deficiency is common among Irish males (median 25(OH)D of 18.8 ng/ml for ages 40 - 60).213 Faul, et al., drew 25(OH)D in 33 Covid-19 positive Caucasian males over the age of 40 who were admitted to the hospital in respiratory failure without cancer, diabetes, cardiovascular disease, or chronic immunosuppressant intake in Ireland in March of 2020.213 The twelve requiring mechanical ventilation (including all four fatalities) had mean serum 25(OH)D levels of 10.8 ng/ml, compared with 16.4 ng/ml for those requiring only oxygen (p=0.03).213.
-Patients with 25(OH)D <12 ng/ml had a hazard ratio for requiring ventilator care of 3.19 (p=0.03).213 The authors concluded that low vitamin D is either a marker for poor health, or it permits pro-inflammatory changes that lead to severe Covid-19: "a thought worthy of further study."213
+Vitamin D deficiency is common among Irish males (median 25(OH)D of 18.8 ng/ml for ages 40 - 60).(213) Faul, et al., drew 25(OH)D in 33 COVID-19 positive Caucasian males over the age of 40 who were admitted to the hospital in respiratory failure without cancer, diabetes, cardiovascular disease, or chronic immunosuppressant intake in Ireland in March of 2020.(213) The twelve requiring mechanical ventilation (including all four fatalities) had mean serum 25(OH)D levels of 10.8 ng/ml, compared with 16.4 ng/ml for those requiring only oxygen (p=0.03).(213).
+Patients with 25(OH)D <12 ng/ml had a hazard ratio for requiring ventilator care of 3.19 (p=0.03).(213) The authors concluded that low vitamin D is either a marker for poor health, or it permits pro-inflammatory changes that lead to severe COVID-19: "a thought worthy of further study."(213)

-Concerned about the effects of Covid-19 on their community-dwelling Parkinson's Disease patients in Lombardy, Italy, Fasano, et al., conducted telephone interviews with 1486 patients and 1207 family-member case controls.214 The 105 Parkinson's patients with Covid-19 and 92 family members with Covid-19 differed only in decreased shortness of breath (p=0.004) and decreased hospitalization rates (p=0.018) for the Parkinson's patients.214 The authors adjusted the data for the age differences between groups, thought to be due to aggressive protective measures for the elderly in the area.214 Parkinson's, hypertension, and COPD medications did not influence the likelihood of developing Covid-19, while Vitamin D supplementation was protective (p=0.048).
+Concerned about the effects of COVID-19 on their community-dwelling Parkinson's Disease patients in Lombardy, Italy, Fasano, et al., conducted telephone interviews with 1486 patients and 1207 family-member case controls.(214) The 105 Parkinson's patients with COVID-19 and 92 family members with COVID-19 differed only in decreased shortness of breath (p=0.004) and decreased hospitalization rates (p=0.018) for the Parkinson's patients.(214) The authors adjusted the data for the age differences between groups, thought to be due to aggressive protective measures for the elderly in the area.(214) Parkinson's, hypertension, and COPD medications did not influence the likelihood of developing COVID-19, while Vitamin D supplementation was protective (p=0.048).

-Tan, et al., compared the 26 consecutive patients 50 years or older not requiring oxygen on admission who were hospitalized immediately prior to initiation of a daily oral combination of 1000IU vitamin D3, 150mg magnesium, and 500mcg vitamin B12 with the next 17 consecutive patients meeting the same criteria to determine if these supplements altered oxygen or intensive care support needs.215 Remarkably, of the 9 patients supplemented within a week of symptom onset, only one required oxygen, and that was within 24 hours of supplement initiation.215 Of the 8 patients supplemented over a week after symptom onset, one required ICU care within 24 hours of supplement initiation, and one required oxygen three days later.215 Of the 16 control group patients requiring oxygen, 8 progressed to requiring ICU care.215 Supplementation reduced the need for any oxygen (17.6% vs 61.5%, p=0.006) and for ICU care (5.9% vs 30.8%).215
+Tan, et al., compared the 26 consecutive patients 50 years or older not requiring oxygen on admission who were hospitalized immediately prior to initiation of a daily oral combination of 1000IU vitamin D_3 , 150mg magnesium, and 500mcg vitamin B{12} with the next 17 consecutive patients meeting the same criteria to determine if these supplements altered support needs.(215^p) Of the 9 patients supplemented within a week of symptom onset, only one required oxygen, and that was within 24 hours of supplement initiation.(215^p) Of the 8 patients supplemented over a week after symptom onset, one required ICU care within 24 hours of supplement initiation, and one required oxygen three days later.(215^p) Supplemented patients were less likely to need any oxygen (17.6% vs 61.5%, p=0.006) or ICU care (5.9% vs 30.8%).(215^p)